rhodyrstats/data_to_figures/data_to_figures.md

 ![](data_to_figures_files/figure-markdown_github/barchart_order-1.png)

 And lastly maybe I want phosphorus first.
-This is a bit more straightforward.
+This is a bit more straightforward and we will do it a bit differently and use the `fct_relevel()` directly in the `aes()` call.

 ``` r
 nla12_bar <- ggplot(nla12_bar_data,aes(x = desc_ecoregion, y = mean, fill = fct_relevel(variable,"phosphorus" ,"nitrogen")))+